ygfalcon/Solsniper-zero/README.md

 environment variable, the UI automatically loads the `config.highrisk.toml` preset.

+Recent updates embed **Chart.js** to visualise trading activity.
+The UI now plots ROI over time, recent trade counts and current agent weights.
+You can adjust risk parameters and agent weights directly in the browser and the values are sent back to the server via the `/risk` and `/weights` endpoints.

 ## Additional Metrics

 Recent updates introduce new real-time metrics used by the simulator and risk